So, I’m not a fan of ‘fully managed’ BTL letting services.

 Dealing with problem tenants, evictions and other legal issues

-As said, I think there’s a common misconception when it comes to understanding the actual role of a letting agent, and I’m saying that in defence of all agents, even the one’s in their Uncle’s oversized suit and greasy slicked-back hair.
+As said, I think there’s a common misconception when it comes to understanding the actual role of a letting agent, and I’m saying that in defence of all agents, even the ones in their Uncle’s oversized suit and greasy slicked-back hair.

 While they can offer a certain degree of support when dealing with tenants that need evicting, it’s important to note that they are not solicitors, nor are they [usually] qualified to give legal advice, and their managed service won’t typically include anything more than ‘middle-man’ correspondence and serving an eviction notice (which you can easily do yourself).
 So when landlords opt into a managed service because of the added perk of non-existent ‘specialist legal support’, they also may as well turn up to a knife fight with a banana.

 My point is, don’t sign on the dotted line if you’re looking for ongoing legal support from your agent in case shit hits the fan.
-They aren’t the best people to turn to in those situations, because most of the times they don’t even understand the law themselves.
+They aren’t the best people to turn to in those situations, because most of the time they don’t even understand the law themselves.
 Their job is to manage your rental, not enforce the law.
 I’m often reminded of that when I look through the tenancy agreement contracts they use- they’re usually riddled with clauses which aren’t even enforceable because they contradict statutory law.
 A couple of classics are unfair ‘late payment fees’ and ludicrously early end of tenancy notification periods they require from tenants.

 At best, it’s embarrassing.

-In conclusion, if you’re dealing with problem tenants and eviction looks like it’s on the cards, whether you’re using a manged service or not, your best bet is to talk directly to a professional eviction company.
-They will know have a better understanding of the law and subsequently know how to deal with the situation most efficiently.
+In conclusion, if you’re dealing with problem tenants and eviction looks like it’s on the cards, whether you’re using a managed service or not, your best bet is to talk directly to a professional eviction company.
+They will have a better understanding of the law and subsequently know how to deal with the situation most efficiently.

-FYI, readers’ of this blog have access to free landlord legal advice to help assist with problem tenants and evictions, more information over here on how to drain that resource!
+FYI, readers of this blog have access to free landlord legal advice to help assist with problem tenants and evictions, more information over here on how to drain that resource!